darko-radosavljevic/document-processing-pipeline/README.md

 5. **Status Updates**: Document status is updated throughout the pipeline
 6. **Error Handling**: Failed documents are marked with error details

+**Note**: Documents are created automatically through the upload process.
+Manual document creation and updates are not supported as the system is designed for automated document processing workflows.

 ### Technology Stack

 | Component | Technology | Purpose |